We show you how to get approved for life insurance if you were diagnosed with hepatitis.

 Hepatitis B Life Insurance

-With gastrointestinal related health issues like hepatitis, underwriting is complicated.
+With gastrointestinal health issues such as hepatitis, underwriting is complicated.

 Life insurance for hepatitis B (HBV) is available when you meet the following:

 - There’s no evidence of the virus in your blood sample.

 - Ultrasounds and/or biopsy test results are normal